 We sometimes have computational biology projects that might work well for an undergraduate or co-op student.
 Please apply if interested.

-We participate in the Mitacs Globalink Research Internship for undergraduates from Australia, Brazil, China, France, India, Mexico, Saudi Arabia, Tunisia, and Germany, and the Emerging Leaders in the Americas Program for students from Mexico, the Carribean, Central America, and South America.
+We participate in the Mitacs Globalink Research Internship for undergraduates from Australia, Brazil, China, France, India, Mexico, Saudi Arabia, Tunisia, and Vietnam.

 We also supervise students for programs such as the Canadian Institutes for Health Research Summer Studentship Award.